pranithcrk/pranithcrk/README.md

 I build the production data pipelines and models behind regulatory reporting and liquidity risk analytics — FR2052a, LCR, NSFR — on transaction data in the millions of rows per day.
-My work sits where data engineering, statistics, and financial reporting meet: numbers that are correct, on time, and explainable.
+My work sits where data engineering, quantitative modelling, and Analytics meet: numbers that are correct, on time, and explainable.

 Lately I've been building anomaly detection and agent-based variance explanation on top of those pipelines — systems that don't just flag a break, but tell an analyst